Court can compare signatures in cheque and bank

 Certified copy of signature is admissible

-in short in Cheque Bounce cases, the court can compare signatures on cheques with certified copies of specimen signatures (IEA).
+in short, in Cheque Bounce cases, the court can compare signatures on cheques with certified copies of specimen signatures from the bank.

 Reference